JanStrauss/skadi/README.md

 You need to have [Java 1.7+](https://www.java.com/de/download/) installed, as well as [Chrome](https://www.google.com/chrome/) and [VLC](https://www.videolan.org/vlc/).

 ## Setup
-If skadi does not launch with the default values, you might need to change them in the settings file which you can find at
+If skadi fails to open streams with the default config, you might need to change them in the settings file which you can find at
 ```
 {userhome}/.skadi/skadi_data.xml
 ```